LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

    A `lasso_type_t` represents an instance of a Lasso type.
 Any Lasso type can be represented by a `lasso_type_t`, including strings, integers, or custom types.
-LCAPI provides many functions for allocating or manipulating `lasso_type_t` instances.
-All `lasso_type_t` instances encountered inside an LCAPI method will be automatically garbage collected after the function returns.
-Therefore, a `lasso_type_t` instance should not be saved unless it is freed from the garbage collector using `lasso_typeDetach`.
+LCAPI provides many functions for allocating or manipulating `lasso_type_t` objects.
+All `lasso_type_t` objects encountered inside an LCAPI method will be automatically garbage-collected after the function returns.
+Therefore, a `lasso_type_t` object should not be saved unless it is freed from the garbage collector using `lasso_typeDetach`.

 How do I access variables from the Lasso page I'm in?
    You may need to get or even create Lasso variables (the same variables that a